 - performed in inspections carried out by scrutiny bodies.

-The Partnership's Performance and Audit Committee has considered and approved the following annual reports on the performance of services within the scope of the Partnership.
+The Partnership's Integration Joint Board has considered and approved the following annual reports on the performance of services within the scope of the Partnership.

 We work closely with partners to improve people's experience of services; and to give them the support they need to live safe, healthy lives in their own communities.